tagspaces/documentation/docs/tutorials/wasabi-locations.md

 ## Connect the bucket as location in TagSpaces Pro

 So now we are ready to connect the Wasabi bucket in TagSpaces Pro or TagSpaces Pro Web.
-You should choose the "connect a location" button shown in the next screenshot and choose "Object Storage" as location type.
+You should choose the "Connect a location" button shown in the next screenshot and choose "Object Storage" as location type.

 ![Connect the bucket in TagSpaces Pro](wasabi-locations/connect-bucket.png)